BGDanny/BGDanny.github.io/_posts/2021-02-23-betterChrome.md

 - Notification has a tolerance of up to 10 seconds
 - Keep the options page open to receive reminder notification
 - Pause all video/audio playing before installation
-- Refresh all pages after installtion (reload shortcut in popup)
+- Refresh all pages after installation (reload shortcut in popup)

 ## Acknowledgements